Asset Protection

 Protecting Assets for Health Care Costs

-Integrity Retirement Solutions can provide funeral trusts to protect this money.
+Integrity Retirement Solutions and our partners can provide funeral trusts to protect this money.
 There is no charge for the actual trust; it is included in the policy.
-Funeral trusts are not a resource when you apply for Medicaid, so you know there will be enough money available for burial expenses and the burden won’t be on the family members.
+Funeral trusts are not a resource when you apply for Medicaid, so you know there will be enough money available for burial expenses and the burden won't be on the family members.

 Meet With Our Team